Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Protein

 Protein is critical for growth, including cancer.
-However, effective cancer treatment is not as simple as eliminating all protein.
+However, effective cancer treatment is not as simple as eliminating all proteins.
 Nutritional optimisation is a balancing act to ensure you get adequate protein.
 But there is no need to overdo it, particularly if you are managing cancer.

 We have found repeatedly through our analysis that a higher percentage of protein in your diet will support greater satiety, which is critical to reducing body fat and bringing your hormones (e.g. insulin, mTOR and IGF-1) down to healthy levels.